Our research is editorially independent but we may earn a commission for purchases made through our links.

 What Is It?
 One of the best ways to acquaint yourself with the city and get an overview of the area is to hop on board an architecture cruise.

 Why Do It?
 Knowledgeable tour guides will tell you all about the high-rise buildings that make up the Chicago skyline and their significance to the city.

-Good to Know: One option is to book a cruise through Chicago First Lady Cruises, which is a partner of the Chicago Architecture Foundation and offers 90-minute cruises down the historic Chicago River.
+Good to Know: One option is to book a cruise through Chicago First Lady Cruises, which is a partner of the Chicago Architecture Center and offers 90-minute cruises down the historic Chicago River.

 What Is It?
 Chicago is known as a big sports town, and one way to embrace this energy is to catch a Chicago Cubs baseball game at Wrigley Field.